Lagrange multiplier and Wess-Zumino variable as large extra dimensions in the torus universe: Gauging a non-relativistic particle model on the 3-torus

-In order to remove the constraint from Hamiltonian and add it to the kinetic part of the Lagrangian, we substitute \eqref{consbar} in the Lagrangian \eqref{L0bar}.
-As a result, the first iterative Lagrangian will be obtained as,
+In order to remove the constraint from the Hamiltonian and add it to the kinetic part of the Lagrangian, we substitute \eqref{consbar} in the Lagrangian \eqref{L0bar}.
+As a result, the first iterative Lagrangian is,

 and the first iterative potential will be,

 Then, new symplectic variables and one-form are

 which gives the corresponding symplectic two-form,